facebook/relay/website/graphql/Connections.md

   * If {edges} contains more than {last} elements, return {false}.
   * Return {true}.

-`hasNextPage` will be `true` if the client is paginating with `first`, and the server has determined that the client has reached the end of the set of edges defined by their cursors.
-More formally:
+`hasNextPage` will be `false` if the client is not paginating with `first`, or if the client is paginating with `first`, and the server has determined that the client has reached the end of the set of edges defined by their cursors.
+More
+formally:

 HasNextPage(allEdges, before, after, first, last):
   * If {first} was not set, return {false}.